lanternadev/lanterna-lab/README.md

 2. Deep dive into RAG and AI: Explore the architecture, components, best practices, and evaluation of retrieval-augmented generation systems.
 3. User experience and prompt engineering: Design intuitive interfaces and effective, measurable prompts.
 4. Tuning and re-ranking: Train and evaluate lightweight ML models (e.g. cross-encoders, rerankers) to improve retrieval quality and prepare for GPU-accelerated fine-tuning.
+5. Security and governance as first-class citizens: Operate a dedicated security VM (`lab-1-security01`) to centralise services such as threat modelling, pentesting, PII redaction, audit logging, and compliance tooling.
-5. Practical research assistant: Maintain a weekly-updated repository of the latest AI research, enriched through the RAG pipeline and queried via LLMs.
+6. Practical research assistant: Maintain a weekly-updated repository of the latest AI research, enriched through the RAG pipeline and queried via LLMs.

 The lab ingests AI research papers from SharePoint, OpenAlex, and other sources.
 It extracts metadata and ACLs, and generates vector embeddings for retrieval-augmented reasoning.
 Each week new papers are added.
 ## Current Status: 31 August 2025